danielsqli/reindenter/README.md

 ## Usage

-App can be used with the web app at reindenter.vercel.app or with a POST request to https://reindenter.danielsqli.com/api/indent
+App can be used with the web app at reindenter.danielsqli.com or with a POST request to https://reindenter.danielsqli.com/api/indent

 The body must be in the form